 - Overcrowding: Overcrowded baby teeth can actually be a sign that Baby’s adult teeth might be overcrowded as well.
 Overcrowding is often genetic, and is a good reason to be extra careful in brushing, because tightly packed teeth are at a higher risk for cavities.

-To give Baby the best shot at straight teeth as she grows, you may want to make sure thumb-sucking or pacifier use ends before her adult teeth start coming in.
-It’s also a good idea to help protect her baby teeth, so that they don’t come out before her mouth is ready.
+To give Baby the best shot at straight teeth as they grow, you may want to make sure thumb-sucking or pacifier use ends before their adult teeth start coming in.
+It’s also a good idea to help protect their baby teeth, so that they don’t come out before their mouth is ready.